 “It takes a lot of labor to make bánh xèo.
 Phở takes a lot of labor too, but it can be done overnight… for bánh xèo, you actually need to stay in there.”

-Finding authentic bánh xèo in North Carolina has been difficult.
-She has never seen it on a menu in Chapel Hill and instead associates places like Texas and California with better access to Vietnamese cuisine.
-To satisfy her cravings, she makes it at home, but it is a labor-intensive process.
+In North Carolina, that experience is difficult to recreate.
+She has never seen bánh xèo on a menu in Chapel Hill and instead associates places like Texas and California with better access to Vietnamese cuisine.

 “I buy all my ‘Vietnamese vitamins of the month.”